 Note: The internal APIs inside green boxes are out of scope of this document.

-NBMP Source in the FLUS Control Source, NBMP Workflow Manager and MPE in Sink
+NBMP Source in the FLUS Control Source, NBMP Workflow Manager and MPE in Sink (NBMPSource-FLUSSource)

 This scenario is shown in Figure 5.

 Figure 5: NBMP Source in FLUS Control Source, NBMP Workflow Manager and MPE in Sink